The Guardian’s War-Lite

 When the British liberal press supports the UK’s wars, it generally does so from a very different perspective to the tabloid press.
-Unlike the Sun, say, it doesn’t make little jokes about drones or entertain its readers with bloodthirsty ‘gotcha’ moments.
+Unlike the Sun, it doesn’t make jokes about drones or entertain its readers with bloodthirsty ‘gotcha’ moments.

-Coming from nineteenth century British notions of ‘liberal Empire’, the militarism of the liberal press shares the same desire of the British elite to be part of a country that punches above its weight, that fights wars not because it is belligerent or aggressive itself, or because it has any self-interested commercial or geostrategic motivations, but in order to spread some healing balm in our troubled world.
+Coming from nineteenth century British notions of ‘liberal Empire’, the militarism of the liberal press shares the same desire of the British elite to be part of a country that punches above its weight, that fights wars not because it is belligerent or aggressive itself, or because it has any self-interested commercial or geostrategic motivations, but in order to spread healing balm in our troubled world.

 On 29 September therefore, the day before the parliamentary vote on air strikes, the Guardian asked parliament to consider the ‘fundamental question…whether we, Britain, the United States and other western nations, should even be in the Middle East at all?’

 A series of interconnected crises have roiled the region ever since the modern history of our interference began two centuries ago.
 We have done much harm, to be set against a very uncertain amount of good.
 Isn”t it time we were gone?
 MPs should be very clear that the broad, long-term answer is yes.

 Having established that, the editorial began to show why the short-term answer is actually no. Because the problem isn’t that western states have any self-interested reasons for wanting to have a military presence in the Middle East, it’s just that the region just won’t let us leave.
 Even the Arab spring disappointed us, although for a brief period

 We saw an emancipation that would make possible an end to our embroilment in, and responsibility for, a troubled and dangerous place.
 Unhappily, that was a mirage, as the rise of Islamic State (Isis) has demonstrated.